Diecitrece/DAW_Final_Project/docs/README.md

 # Technical Documentation

-All developers needs to understand our code
+All developers need to understand our code

 [Components](Technical%20Documentation%20b0772341b31d422a9268a1cc8cba1f32/Components%20dfee9b5b3714409a834a64da62cb12ca.md)